 If you thought TikTok’s statistics were good, Instagram’s would blow you away.
-With one billion active users month on month, it’s no secret that ‘the Gram’ is one of, if not the biggest, social media platforms in existence.
+With one billion active monthly users, it’s no secret that ‘the Gram’ is one of, if not the biggest, social media platforms right now.

-Like YouTube, it is one of the few that offers social commerce tools to influencers, which makes monetising content so much simpler.
+Like YouTube, it is one of few that offers social commerce tools to influencers, making monetising content so much simpler.
 However, the focus is on current short-form content, so it may not have the long-lasting appeal of YouTube posts.

-Despite this being a good metric for judging the popularity of specific posts, it isn’t particularly helpful when developing ad campaigns.
-The ability to link to e-commerce sites and then view detailed analytics on who is clicking them is far more valuable, especially when you consider the number of ‘bought likes’ many accounts have.
+Despite this being a good metric for judging the popularity of specific posts, it isn’t great for developing ad campaigns.
+The ability to link to e-commerce sites, view detailed analytics and who is clicking them is far more valuable.
+This is especially case when you consider the number of ‘bought likes’ that make up many account’s metrics.

-Outside of this though, Instagram maintains a more positive relationship with its influencers than YouTube.
-This is probably down to the fact that it’s the only channel apart from YouTube where monetisation can be economically viable as income, while also not policing the content too hard.
+Outside of this though, Instagram maintains a more positive relationship with its content creators than YouTube.
+This is probably because it’s one of the few channels, apart from the likes of YouTube and Twitch, where monetisation can be a viable source of income and the policing of content isn’t too hard.

 It’s the easiest place for influencers to promote their brand, while also making money.
 On top of this, the content lends itself to digital marketing.
 Ads on YouTube are seen by viewers as an inconvenience, breaks in the video they’re trying to watch.
 Most will no doubt skip as soon as possible, but they still have to sit through at least five seconds.

 You also have programs such as AdBlock, which stop them from showing up altogether.
 This isn’t the case at all for Instagram; often, the advert is the content.
-Fashion and make-up channels are easily the most popular and influencers in this genre will make the product the centre of their posts.
+Fashion and make-up channels are easily the most popular and this genre often make products the centre of their posts.

-It’s a win-win for all parties; the brand gets exposure, the influencer generates income, and the follower receives relevant, engaging content.
+It’s a win-win for all parties: brands get exposure, influencers generates income and followers receive relevant, engaging content.
+At least in theory.

 The Future of TikTok